andriniaina/andriniaina.github.io/_posts/2014-11-12-java-vs-net.markdown

 A few years ago, I left the java in favor of .net in my job.
 I started using java again recently for a project and it reminded me why java was so behind and counter-productive.

-Here is a list of what java does wrong (or does not do at all) taht I now miss:
+Here is a list of what java does wrong (or does not do at all) that I now miss: